 They’re Mostly Harmless—Until Your Dentist Says Otherwise, That is

 Craze lines, for the most part, are seen as outer distortions of the tooth.
 That means they’re pretty superficial for the most part.
 But there are times when they might go a little too far and will need a little dental care.

-If you find that your grooves seem to go in deeper than usual, it something else might be afoot.
+If you find that your grooves seem to go in deeper than usual, something else might be afoot.
 And when coupled with signs of enamel decalcification, this could put a dent on your oral health.
-In any case, when this happens, feel free to set an appointment with your dentist.
+In any case when this happens, feel free to set an appointment with your dentist.